TravelXML/NETFLIX-CLONE-WITH-ASTRADB-GRAPHQL-PROD/README.md

 }
 ```

-We pass in the current `pageState` and `pageSize` state variables and recieve a response from the serverless function.
-We then set the `pageState` var to the new pagestate, and set the `genres` state variable to the recieved data.
+We pass in the current `pageState` and `pageSize` state variables and receive a response from the serverless function.
+We then set the `pageState` var to the new pagestate, and set the `genres` state variable to the received data.
 (Note that we are concatenating the new data to the var, since we want to keep all previously fetched data, not replace).

 When we render the page, generate a `<Section>` component for each genre, and set a `<div>` to detect a mouseEnter to load the next page of genres.